 Achieving universal health coversage and the right to the enjoyment of the highest attainable standard of health highly depend on the availability, accessibility,acceptability and quality of the health workforce.
 Unfortunately, numerous challenges regarding our health workforce persist, such as shortages, maldistribution, inefficient use of resources, an uneven gender distribution, poor working conditions, skill-mix imbalances or limited availability of health workforce data.

 Resolving these issues is highly important and even more so in light of the Agenda 2030 Sustainable Development Goals (SDG).
 Health workforce underpins SDG 3, “Good Health and Wellbeing”, underlined through target 3c: “substantially increase health financing, and the recruitment, development and training and retention of the health workforce [...]”.
 Without improvements concerning health workforce, SDG 3 will remain an aspirational goal.

 Transnational efforts are needed to mobilize resources for the heath workforce.
-Therefore, participants at this conference have explored the issues regarding health workforce and discussed options as well as determinants of change.
-In this context, YLH has identified five cross-cutting issues and enabling factors as sub-topics of the conference.
+Therefore, participants at this conference will explore the issues regarding health workforce and discuss options as well as determinants of change.
+In order to do so, YLH has identified five cross-cutting issues and enabling factors as sub-topics of the conference.

 The Sub-Topics: Cross-sectional Challenges

 Availability & Performance of Health Workforce: Planning, recruitment, quality of health workforce

 Investments in the Health Workforce